ibm-cloud-architecture/refarch-asset-analytics/README.md

 ## Use Case
 ### The challenge
-The adoption of IoT, smart devices, in manufacturing industry brings opportunity to predict future maintenance on high cost equipment before failure.
+The adoption of IoT, smart devices, in manufacturing industry brings opportunity to predict future maintenance on high-cost equipment before failure.
 The cost control for maintenance operation combined with optimizing device utilization are continuous challenges engineers are facing.
+For IT architects, the challenge is to address how to prepare to support adopting artificial intelligence capacity to support new business opportunities?
+How to support real-time data analytics at scale combined with big data and microservice architecture?

 ### The solution
-A set of geographically distributed electrical submersible pumps (can apply to any manufacturing IoT equipments) are sending stream of data about important physical measurements that needs to be processed in real time, and persisted in big data storage.
+A set of geographically distributed electrical submersible pumps (can apply to any manufacturing IoT equipment) are sending a data stream about important physical measurements that need to be processed in real-time and persisted in big data storage.
 By adding traditional analytics combined with unstructured data as field engineer's reports, it is possible to build a solution that delivers a risk of failure ratio, in real time, from measurements received.

-The solution combines key performance indicators aggregation, real time reporting to a web based dashboard user interface component, risk scoring microservice, and big data sink used by data scientists to develop and tune analytics and machine learning models.
+The solution combines key performance indicators aggregation, real-time reporting to a web-based dashboard user interface component, risk scoring microservice, and big data sink used by data scientists to develop and tune analytics and machine learning models.

 Data are continuously persisted in a document oriented database, we selected [Cassandra](http://cassandra.apache.org/) as a data sink.
 The real time event processing is supported by [Kafka](http://cassandra.apache.org/) and Kafka streaming.
 The microservices are done in Java, one in microprofile and one in Java.
+The data science work is done using ICP for data and data science experience.

 ### The Benefits
 The solution gives visibility to analysts and executive about the real time status of the devices in the grids, with an aggregate view of the ones at risk.
 The device operation was increased by 15% and the unpredictable failure rate decreased by 85%.
 The model added diagnostic capabilities to help field engineers to deliver better maintenance.